2021 Rzeszów mayoral election

-The 2021 Rzeszów Presidential Elections – were announced after the incumbent President Tadeusz Ferenc resigned, which happen on 10 February 2021.
-The election commissioner in Rzeszów, through a decision on February 17, 2021, declared the mandate of the city's president to expire.
+The 2021 Rzeszów Presidential Elections – were announced after the incumbent President Tadeusz Ferenc resigned, which happened on 10 February 2021.
+The election commissioner in Rzeszów, through a decision on 17 February 2021, declared the mandate of the city's president to expire.

-Polish Prime Minister Mateusz Morawiecki by order on 14 March 2021, ordered the election date to be 9 May 2021.
-The Election date has been moved to June 13, 2021.
+On 14 March 2021, the Polish Prime Minister, Mateusz Morawiecki, ordered that the election take place on 9 May.
+The Election date has been moved to 13 June 2021.

 Electoral committees

-According to the election calendar, until March 30, 2021, the election commissioner will receive notices about the establishment of electoral committees intending to nominate candidates for the mayor of the city.
+According to the election calendar, until 30 March 2021, the election commissioner will receive notices about the establishment of electoral committees intending to nominate candidates for the mayor of the city.

 The following committees have been registered: